Dinsmoor/hamChat/README.md

-## ARDOPCF FEC CHAT
+## ARDOPCF FEC CHAT (soon to be called hamChat once the plugin system is perfected)

-*Consider this software extremely unstable and not at all usable at this point.*
+*Consider this software unstable and subject to extreme changes*

 This program by itself provides keyboard-to-keyboard text chat using the ARDOPCF sound modem over a traciever controlled by rigctld.